-IF Bancorp's next dividend payment will be US$0.15 per share.
-Last year, in total, the company distributed US$0.30 to shareholders.
-Calculating the last year's worth of payments shows that IF Bancorp has a trailing yield of 1.4% on the current share price of $21.8.
+The company's next dividend payment will be US$0.20 per share.
+Last year, in total, the company distributed US$0.40 to shareholders.
+Based on the last year's worth of payments, IF Bancorp stock has a trailing yield of around 2.6% on the current share price of $15.13.
 If you buy this business for its dividend, you should have an idea of whether IF Bancorp's dividend is reliable and sustainable.
-So we need to check whether the dividend payments are covered, and if earnings are growing.
+We need to see whether the dividend is covered by earnings and if it's growing.

 Have Earnings And Dividends Been Growing?

-Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-IF Bancorp has delivered an average of 15% per year annual increase in its dividend, based on the past eight years of dividend payments.
-It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+IF Bancorp has delivered an average of 15% per year annual increase in its dividend, based on the past 10 years of dividend payments.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

 Is IF Bancorp an attractive dividend stock, or better left on the shelf?
-When companies are growing rapidly and retaining a majority of the profits within the business, it's usually a sign that reinvesting earnings creates more value than paying dividends to shareholders.
+Companies like IF Bancorp that are growing rapidly and paying out a low fraction of earnings, are usually reinvesting heavily in their business.
 This strategy can add significant value to shareholders over the long term - as long as it's done without issuing too many new shares.
-In summary, IF Bancorp appears to have some promise as a dividend stock, and we'd suggest taking a closer look at it.
+We think this is a pretty attractive combination, and would be interested in investigating IF Bancorp more closely.

-With that in mind, a critical part of thorough stock research is being aware of any risks that stock currently faces.
+While it's tempting to invest in IF Bancorp for the dividends alone, you should always be mindful of the risks involved.
 Every company has risks, and we've spotted 2 warning signs for IF Bancorp you should know about.